subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 7: The Helmholtz Machine

 In order to overcome the limitations of the Boltzmann machine, [Hinton, Dayan and Neal](https://www.cs.toronto.edu/~fritz/absps/helmholtz.pdf) came up with the Helmholtz machine in 1994 and this launched the current era of auto-encoders.
-Justb like the Boltzmann machine it has visible or feature nodes as well as hidden nodes that can represent the latent representation.
-However unlike the Boltzmann amchine, all inter-node connections are uni-directional.
-Once the network has been trained, it generates latent representations by sending a signal upwards (in the above figure), which passes through more than one layer of nodes, two are shown in the picture.
+Just like the Boltzmann machine it has visible or feature nodes as well as hidden nodes that can model the latent representation.
+However unlike the Boltzmann machine, all inter-node connections are uni-directional.
+Once the network has been trained, it generates latent representations by sending a signal upwards (in the above figure), which passes through one or more layers of nodes, two are shown in the picture.
 The final layer contains the latent representation.
-In order to generate new data, we start with a a latent represnetation, and then the signal downwards until it gets to the visible nodes.
+In order to generate new data, we start with a a latent represnetation, and then the signal propagates downwards until it gets to the visible nodes.
 Since this design does not involve sampling, it can be made much more efficient than the Boltzmann machine.
 In order to train this system, they replaced maximum likelihood criteria with one based on minimizing the VFE, the math is exactly the same as was described for Friston's Active Inference model.
-The called the algorithm they came up with to train the system the Wake-Sleep algorithm.
+They called the algorithm they came up with to train the system the Wake-Sleep algorithm.

 **The Variational Auto Encoder (VAE)**